 These holes often disguised and passed-off as large termite molds with inconspicuous-looking vent holes at the bottom.
 They are also laced with annoying scents and that of American soldiers to throw off American sniffer dogs.

 Even the smoking exhaust of the underground kitchens are carefully channeled away from the actual site itself.
-Smoke vents out a considerable distance away which is both invisible from the air and far enough to fool US soldiers on its actual location.
+Also, smoke vents out a considerable distance away which is both invisible from the air and far enough to fool US soldiers on its actual location.

 You can end your visit at the Củ Chi tunnels with a tea break of tapioca and lotus tea, eating the very same food the underground soldiers had to live with in the very heart of the tunnel network.